Here you can learn more about ways in which we are involved with our community

 The Shapinsay congregation is proud to announce that in the summer of 2016 we’ve become an eco-congregation.
 We do a number of things – we have installed the air-to-air heating for example.

-We get great support from the mums leading Sunday Club.
+We get great support from the mums and other helpers leading Sunday Club.
 They are an important part of the team too!

 The elders have all got their districts they visit regularly and the minister calls past as required.
 If you’d like a visit, please contact any one of us.
 We’d love to see you!